Klausureinsicht Entrepreneurship for Sustainability Transitions

 Charlotte is a Master’s student in Sustainability Management at the University of Wuppertal, where she joined the Sustainability Management Chair in June 2025.
 She holds a Bachelor’s degree in Environmental Management from Justus-Liebig-University Gießen, with a multidisciplinary focus on environmental sciences, economics and policy.

 She has a strong background in both academic research and applied sustainability work.
 During her bachelor's thesis in ecotoxicology, she focused on plant-based approaches to removing pesticides from soils and gained valuable research experience, particularly in laboratory studies and experimental analysis.
 As a student assistant at her previous university’s Sustainability Office, she helped integrate sustainability across campus life and developed educational programs such as workshops and podcasts.
 During her Master’s studies, she worked as a research assistant at the Wuppertal Institute in the Circular Economy division, focusing on physico-chemical recycling processes.
-Charlotte is also a certified Emissions Control Officer (Immissionsschutzbeauftragte nach § 53 BImSchG).
+Charlotte is also a certified Imissions Control Officer (Immissionsschutzbeauftragte nach § 53 BImSchG).

 She is passionate about connecting environmental science and policy to create practical solutions for a more sustainable future.